gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 DONE: another parallel feature - Shift + drum pad in clip mode - stop the selected clip.

+think of re-mapping drum pads for another notes.

 7) display messages, when
    metronome on/off
    undo